andrekurnia/k8s-yaml/hashicorp/vault/test-apps/basic-secret/readme.md

-# Basic Secret Injection
+# How to integrate vault in k8s and the deployment

 In order for us to start using secrets in vault, we need to setup a policy.

 ```
-#Create a role for our app
+## Create a role for our app

 kubectl -n vault-example exec -it vault-example-0 sh